-The JHSPH IRB and the Baltimore City Health Department (BCHD) have in place an IRB Authorization Agreement allowing the JHSPH IRB to serve as the IRB of record for collaborative human subjects research using BCHD sites or facilities, or for which BCHD personnel serve a research role.
+The BSPH IRB and the Baltimore City Health Department (BCHD) have in place an IRB Authorization Agreement allowing the BSPH IRB to serve as the IRB of record for collaborative human subjects research using BCHD sites or facilities, or for which BCHD personnel serve a research role.
 BCHD explains it this way:

 “If your study does not involve our:

 - Activities or events

 then you do not need our review and approval.”
 Email from Paul Overly, 4 Aug 2014.

 Research applications that involve BCHD from the start of a study, or that are revised to include BCHD after study initiation, should clearly identify the BCHD site(s), facilities, or personnel involved.
 The BSPH IRB will review the application, and internal BCHD review will follow IRB approval.
 At the completion of the IRB review process, the IRB may issue approval for all sites except BCHD and will notify BCHD about the action taken.
 If BCHD sites are the only locations for the conduct of the study, the IRB will approve the study, but not the BHCD involvement, until the BCHD review is completed.